What is PTFE (polytetrafluoroethylene)

 PTFE Free-flow Resin

-PTFE has different grades, such as Virgin PTFE, Glass filled PTFE, Carbon filled PTFE, MoS₂ filled PTFE, Bronze Filled PTFE, Peflon Filled PTFE Powder is a modified material that improves the properties of PTFE by adding filler materials to it.
+PTFE comes in various grades, including Virgin PTFE, Glass-filled PTFE, Carbon-filled PTFE, MoS₂-filled PTFE, Bronze-filled PTFE, and Peflon-filled PTFE.
+Peflon-filled PTFE Powder is a modified material that improves the properties of PTFE by adding filler materials to it.

 Virgin PTFE with 15%, 25%, 30% glass fiber, with good mechanical strength, and wear resistance and is widely used in many industrial applications such as bearings and seals.